Adapted Wasserstein distance between the laws of SDEs: The synchronous coupling: Properties and optimality

 \subsection{A monotone numerical scheme}

-In this section, we will show that the continuous-time adapted Wasserstein distance between laws of solutions of \eqref{eq:sdes} with Lipschitz coefficients is the limit of discrete-time Wasserstein distances, each of which are attained by the Knothe--Rosenblatt rearrangement.
-As a consequence, we will deduce that the synchronous coupling attains the continuous-time adapted Wasserstein distance.
-For this reason, we argue that we can view the synchronous coupling as a continuous-time analogue of the Knothe--Rosenblatt rearrangement.

-We first seek a discrete-time bi-causal transport problem, whose value converges to that of the continuous-time problem.
-In order to achieve this, we discretise the SDEs \eqref{eq:sdes} via a numerical scheme.
-In light of \Cref{prop:kr-discrete-optimality}, we seek a numerical scheme which is increasing in first order stochastic dominance.
+In this section, we seek to discretise the SDEs \eqref{eq:sdes} via a numerical scheme which is stochastically monotone; in light of \Cref{rem:suff_cond_stab_lp} and \Cref{prop:kr-discrete-optimality}, this will lead to a discrete-time bicausal transport problem, for which an optimiser is known, and whose value converges to that of our continuous-time problem.
 We make the following observation.